 - for the establishment, exercise or defence of legal claims.

-The GDPR also specifies two circumstances where the right to erasure will not apply to special category data:
+The UK GDPR also specifies two circumstances where the right to erasure will not apply to special category data:

 - if the processing is necessary for public health purposes in the public interest (eg protecting against serious cross-border threats to health, or ensuring high standards of quality and safety of health care and of medicinal products or medical devices); or